martinbuberl/martinbuberl.github.io/README.md

 # martinbuberl.com

 This is the repository of my personal website [martinbuberl.com](https://martinbuberl.com/).

-It is hosted directly from the repository as a [GitHub Pages](https://pages.github.com/) site.
+It is hosted directly from this repository as a [GitHub Pages](https://pages.github.com/) site.

 ## Local Setup